ebarbeito/learning-notes/talks/2019-eddd19-domain-modeling-made-functional.md

     | Cherry of CherryVariety
   ```

   * Then, a snack will be just one thing but an apple, or a banana or a cherry.
 Nothing more, nothing else.
-Also, if is an apple then what kind of apple is it (variety), if is a banana then what kind of, etc.
+Also, if it is an apple then what kind of apple is it (variety), if it is a banana then what kind of, etc.
-  * This are called choice types, also called discriminated unions, or also some types, or co-product types.
+  * These are called choice types, also called discriminated unions, or also some types, or co-product types.
 Scott likes to use "choice types" because is how you think about it in domain modeling

 * While modeling domain, we get rid of primitives

-* Is usual to think that types is for type checking.
+* Is usual to think that types are for type checking.
 The type it just stops you passing in a string by mistake

   * A lot of people find the type checking an annoyance, especially when it's kind of very verbose
   * But Scott thinks of type as a domain modeling tool

-* So, is possible to use types for both, for type checking and as a domain modeling tool.
+* So, it is possible to use types for both, for type checking and as a domain modeling tool.
 Is a powerful technique

 * A good static type system is like having compile-time unit tests

-  * Start statically type all the things.
+  * Start statically typing all the things.
 This is the way to go forward

 ### Paret III: Domain modeling with composable types